 Automatic Photo Seperation

 We don't feel like the V39's software presents any significant hurdle to getting a PDF of a photo deposited onto your computer.
-However, if you try to do some more advanced things, the experience can get a bit frustrating.
+However, if you try to do some more advanced things, the experience can get frustrating.

 Possibly the most user-friendly aspect of the V39 is its compact size.
-At just 1.5 inches thick and a fairly light 3.4 pounds, it is easy to toss this scanner out of sight when not needed, and quickly grab it when you do need it.
+At just 1.5 inches thick and a fairly light 3.4 pounds, it is easy to toss this scanner out of sight when not needed and quickly grab it when you do need it.
 It even has a little kickstand to keep it upright if you want to store it on its end.
 It is also powered through the same USB cable that connects it to your computer, so no fussing with a clunky power converter either.